 At the Mount Sinai Alzheimer’s Disease Research Center, we are conducting a variety of research projects, both statistical and laboratory based.
 Our studies explore the roles and relationships of depression, neurogenerative diseases, biomarkers, and DNA methylation.
 We strive to understand the underlying mechanisms of the pathology of cognitive decline in order to translate this knowledge into new and improved therapies.
-On this page, we outline both current projects and upcoming ones.

 We are currently involved in two research projects.

 Exploring the Relationship of Old-Age Depression and Cognition

 This research investigates the relationship of old-age depression and cognition.
 It strives to disentangle the role of specific depression sub-dimensions in cognitive decline and incident dementia.

 We use longitudinal data from the Geriatric Depression Scale (GDS) and comprehensive cognitive testing to examine these associations in two populations: